 If Pitocin is working, you will likely start to feel more contractions.
 These contractions may be more intense than normal labor contractions, and they may come at regular intervals.
 You should communicate with your providers to let them know how you’re feeling and whether the contractions are getting stronger or more frequent.

-Are medical providers careful with pitocin?
+Are medical providers careful with Pitocin?

 Yes, medical providers are typically very careful when administering Pitocin, as it can cause pain and increase the risk of delivery complications.
 Every hospital has a specific policy about the use of Pitocin.

-What other medications can be used for induction of labor instead of pitocin?
+What other medications can be used for induction of labor instead of Pitocin?

 Some other medications that can be used for induction of labor include:

-These are cervical ripening agents used to soften your cervix and get it to a certain point before starting “harder” pitocin contractions.
+These are cervical ripening agents used to soften your cervix and get it to a certain point before starting “harder” Pitocin contractions.

 Other methods of induction can include: